By Melissa Mitri, MS, RD

 - 1 tbsp minced garlic

-- 1/2 cup frozen peas, thawed/partially cooked in microwave
+- 1/2 cup frozen peas, thawed/partially cooked in the microwave

-- 1 14-oz can no-salt added diced tomatoes with juice
+- 1 14-oz can of no-salt-added diced tomatoes with juice

 - 2 tbsp olive oil